alabarjasteh/fum-mips/README.md

 11111111111111111111111111101001
 ```

+To see the result of excuting this code, go to `results` folder.

 ### Run
 Go to the project's directory and enter `go build`, then type `./mips-simulator -file=<filename.txt>`. "filename" is composed of binary code of CPU instructions and data.
 Each of the 32-bit memory words must be on a new line.
 See attached example files.